xfree123/docker-bamboo-server/README.md

 * `ATL_TOMCAT_PROTOCOL` (default: HTTP/1.1)
 * `ATL_TOMCAT_ACCEPTCOUNT` (default: 100)

+The standard HTTP connectors (NIO, NIO2 and APR/native) settings

+* `ATL_TOMCAT_ADDRESS`

+   For servers with more than one IP address, this attribute specifies which address will be used for listening on the specified port.

+* `ATL_TOMCAT_SECRET` (default: null)

+   Only requests from workers with this secret keyword will be accepted.
+The default value is null.
+This attribute must be specified with a non-null, non-zero length value unless secretRequired is explicitly configured to be false.
+   If this attribute is configured with a non-null, non-zero length value then the workers must provide a matching value else the request will be rejected irrespective of the setting of secretRequired.

+* `ATL_TOMCAT_SECRET_REQUIRED` (default: false)

+   If this attribute is true, the AJP Connector will only start if the secret attribute is configured with a non-null, non-zero length value.
+This attribute only controls whether the secret attribute is required to be specified for the AJP Connector to start.
+It does not control whether workers are required to provide the secret.
+The default value is true.
+This attribute should only be set to false when the Connector is used on a trusted network.

+* `ATL_TOMCAT_BAMBOO_ENCRYPTION_KEY`

+   File which contains encryption key used for Bamboo-specific connectors.

+* `ATL_TOMCAT_SSL_ENABLED`

+  Use this attribute to enable SSL traffic on a connector.

+* `ATL_TOMCAT_SSL_PROTOCOL`

+   JSSE only.
+The SSL protocol(s) to use (a single value may enable multiple protocols
+   - see the JVM documentation for details).

+* `ATL_TOMCAT_SSL_CERTIFICATE_FILE`

+   Name of the file that contains the server certificate.
+The format is PEM-encoded.
+   Relative paths will be resolved against $CATALINA_BASE.

+* `ATL_TOMCAT_SSL_CERTIFICATE_KEY_FILE`

+   Name of the file that contains the server private key.
+The format is PEM-encoded.
+   The default value is the value of certificateFile and in this case both certificate and private key have to be in this file (NOT RECOMMENDED).
+Relative paths will be resolved against $CATALINA_BASE.

+* `ATL_TOMCAT_SSL_PASS`

+   The password used to access the private key associated with the server certificate from the specified file.

+* `ATL_TOMCAT_KEYSTORE_FILE`

+   JSSE only.
+The pathname of the keystore file where you have stored the server certificate and key to be loaded.
+By default, the pathname is the file .keystore in the operating system home directory of the user that is running Tomcat.

+* `ATL_TOMCAT_KEYSTORE_PASS`

+   JSSE only.
+The password to use to access the keystore containing the server's private key and certificate.
+If not specified, a default of _changeit_ will be used.

+* `ATL_TOMCAT_KEY_PASS`

+   The password used to access the private key associated with the server certificate from the specified file.

+* `ATL_TOMCAT_CLIENT_AUTH`

+   Set to required if you want the SSL stack to require a valid certificate chain from the client before accepting a connection.
+Set to optional if you want the SSL stack to request a client Certificate, but not fail if one isn't presented.
+Set to optionalNoCA if you want client certificates to be optional and you don't want Tomcat to check them against the list of trusted CAs.
+If the TLS provider doesn't support this option (OpenSSL does, JSSE does not) it is treated as if optional was specified.
+A none value (which is the default) will not require a certificate chain unless the client requests a resource protected by a security constraint that uses CLIENT-CERT authentication.

+* `ATL_TOMCAT_TRUSTSTORE_FILE`

+   JSSE only.
+The trust store file to use to validate client certificates.
+The default is the value of the javax.net.ssl.trustStore system property.
+If neither this attribute nor the default system property is set, no trust store will be configured.
+Relative paths will be resolved against $CATALINA_BASE.
+A URL may also be used for this attribute.

+* `ATL_TOMCAT_TRUSTSTORE_PASS`
+   JSSE only.
+The password to access the trust store.
+The default is the value of the javax.net.ssl.trustStorePassword system property.
+If that property is null, no trust store password will be configured.
+If an invalid trust store password is specified, a warning will be logged and an attempt will be made to access the trust store without a password which will skip validation of the trust store contents.

 ## JVM configuration

 If you need to pass additional JVM arguments to Bamboo, such as specifying a